mattischrome/console-blog/content/posts/album-digest-september-2011/index.md

 - Wilco
 - Eleven
 title: Album Digest, September 2011
-heroImage: ../../assets/images/defaultHero.jpg
-description: Hmmm, a rather grey looking selection of covers this month.
-The albums I have listened to most are
 ---
 Hmmm, a rather grey looking selection of covers this month.
 The albums I have listened to most are: